18 children violently taken this year in Memphis.

 Beale Street restaurants react to new health department directive

-Shelby County gyms face the risk of more restrictions if COVID-19 cases continue to rise
+Shelby County gyms face the risk of more restrictions if COVID-19 cases

 Mask hack: can you blow a candle out through your mask?